Rachel Glennerster: Career

+Initiatives

+In 2007, Glennerster helped establish the Deworm the World Initiative, a program that targets increased access to education and improved health from the elimination of intestinal worms for at-risk children and has helped "deworm" millions of children worldwide.

+She has been a member of Giving What We Can, an effective altruism organization whose members pledge to give 10% of their income to effective charities.
+She joined the initiative at its inception in 2009.

 Research

 Glennerster's areas of research includes and focuses on randomized trials of health, education, microcredit, women’s empowerment, and governance.
 Geographically, her research has spanned West Africa and South Asia, including countries such as Burkina Faso, Sierra Leone, Bangladesh, India, and Pakistan.